-- 1. The term of office shall be for one (1) year beginning at the conclusion of the AAFS Annual Conference at which the chair is elected and ending at the conclusion of the following AAFS Annual Conference. - 2.
+- 1. The term of office shall be for one (1) year beginning at the conclusion of the annual meeting at which the chair is elected and ending at the conclusion of the following annual meeting. - 2.
 The section chair may be re-elected. - 3.
-Procedure for nomination and election shall be in accordance with established section and Academy procedures. - 4.
-The section chair may create committees within the section and appoint chairs thereof. - 5.
+Procedure for nomination and election shall be in accordance with established section and Academy procedures.

+- 4. The section chair may create committees within the section and appoint chairs thereof. - 5.
 The section chair chairs the annual business meeting of the section. - 6.
 The section chair prepares the annual budget of the section and submits this in writing to the Academy's Executive Director and Treasurer.